Australia's 'DIY' pension funds ring regulatory alarm bells

-SYDNEY Risky, high-yielding debt is being sold to Australian retail investors who manage their own pension savings, a move that underlines growing risks associated with the country's $1.5 trillion (935 billion pounds) private pensions system, the world's fourth largest.
+SYDNEY, Oct 7 Risky, high-yielding debt is being sold to Australian retail investors who manage their own pension savings, a move that underlines growing risks associated with the country's $1.5 trillion private pensions system, the world's fourth largest.

 About A$500 billion ($469 billion), or almost a third, of pensions are self-managed by individuals who avoid paying fees to professional managers and often spurn investment advice, making them an easy target for those marketing risky securities.